We’re looking for a crew of passionate literacy champions to help increase literacy in Chicago.

 MEMBERSHIP & OUTREACH

 This intern supports the Membership Manager with member prospect research, data collection, and daily administrative tasks.
-The CLA has a membership base of over 90+ literacy organizations, and almost 500 community members.
+The CLA has a membership base of over 100+ literacy organizations and more than 600 community members.
 The membership intern will be an integral part of the membership enrollment process and will get hands-on experience working with Salesforce and data entry.
 This position will also play a vital role in collecting, inputting, and sharing out data for the CLA member’s program database, Literaseek.
 This internship is particularly relevant for students with a strong research background and detail-oriented work skills.
 Proficiency with Microsoft Office, Google Drive (Docs, Sheets), and WordPress is preferred.
 There will also be opportunities to craft your own semester-long concentration projects based on your interest.

-This intern supports the Partnership Director and the Membership Manager with regular program administration and operational support of our 20+ monthly programming events.
-The programming intern will support program administration functions including outreach, committee work, operational support, and program evaluation.
-Interns should be interested in program development for both nonprofit professional development opportunities as well as education and literacy focused trainings.
+This intern supports the Program Director and the Membership Manager with regular program administration and operational support of our 20+ monthly programming events.
+The program intern will support program administration functions including outreach, committee work, operational support, and program evaluation.
+Interns should be interested in program development for both nonprofit professional development opportunities as well as education and literacy-focused trainings.
 This internship is particularly relevant for students working towards a degree in teaching, education, nonprofit administration, social work, or public policy.
 There will also be opportunities to craft your own semester-long concentration projects based on your interest.

 COMMUNICATIONS & MARKETING

 This intern supports the Communications Manager in implementing the CLA’s marketing/communications strategy that engages the CLA community, its followers and the general public.
-There will also be opportunities to learn about media outreach, pitching and networking, plus the chance to produce original content that highlights the CLA and its 90+ member organizations.
+There will also be opportunities to learn about media outreach, pitching and networking, plus the chance to produce original content that highlights the CLA and its 120+ member organizations.
 This position is perfect for those interested in gaining more experience in strategic communications, media relations and writing.
-Proficiency in writing and social media is preferred, and having a background or experience in communications, journalism or marketing is a plus.
+Proficiency in writing, social media, and creating media lists is preferred, and having a background or experience in communications, journalism or marketing is a plus.
 The communications and marketing intern will also have the chance to craft semester-long concentration projects based on his/her interest.

 VIDEO & GRAPHIC DESIGN